TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### Moving with Memory

 Unlike with registers, using different sizes of move instruction *will* affect how any bytes are read from memory.
-Bytes are read from or written to **starting** at the address in the given label or pointer, and only the required number for the given instruction are read or written (1 for `MVB`, 2 for `MVW`, 4 for `MVD`, 8 for `MVQ`).
+Bytes are read from or written to **starting** at the given address, and only the required number for the given instruction are read or written (1 for `MVB`, 2 for `MVW`, 4 for `MVD`, 8 for `MVQ`).
 The instructions will *always* write these numbers of bytes, if a number to be moved takes up less, it will be padded with `0`s.

 Numbers are stored in memory in little endian encoding, meaning that the smallest byte is stored first, up to the largest.
 For example, the 32-bit number `2,356,895,874` is represented in hexadecimal as `0x8C7B6082`, which can be broken down into 4 bytes: `8C`, `7B`, `60`, and `82`.
 When stored in memory, this order will be *reversed*, as follows: